 Anything that goes down in this part of your chart is likely going down in your wallet as well.
 The House of Possessions pertains to your income, assets, and overall financial standing, but not in an overly shallow sense.
-Think: overarching relationship with the material world, questions of value, and the extent to which we “own” our potential.
+Think: overarching relationship with the material world, questions of value, and the extent to which we “own” our self-esteem.

 The buzzy third house governs communication, electronics, and immediate connections (like siblings, neighbors, and our local communities in general).
 What’s highlighted here is the way we think and communicate — often with the people in our own backyard.